 Use this guide to make your app ideal for your users

 Mobile apps are flowing in the app stores and if you search you will get hundreds of apps for your one requirement.
 However, not every app gets successful and touches the millions on its number of downloads scoreboard.
-Competing against millions of apps in the app store requires you take care of your app from every perspective.
+Competing against millions of apps in the app store requires you to take care of your app from every perspective.

 Getting the bugs and issues fixed is just making the app perfect from its functionality point of you.
-But, it is the user who will be going judge the fate of your app and business, so you need to more user-centric with your testing.
+But, it is the user who will be going to judge the fate of your app and business, so you need to more user-centric with your testing.

 With in-depth research and conducted survey, we have prepared this guide for you to perform user testing.
 With the help of this approach, you will be able to cover the testing from all user perspective and make your app flawless.

 However, real users just rely on the service and functionality to get whatever they want.
-For example, you have a perfectly working app and it is free from bugs and fixes, but you doesn't have Instagram or Facebook as a sign-in option that most of the user prefer.
+For example, you have a perfectly working app and it is free from bugs and fixes, but you don't have Instagram or Facebook as a sign-in option that most of the user prefers.
 The requirement can be understood only from the user point of view, that’s why they ‘You are not a user”.

 1. Building a prototype and pre-test planning